 The team members (not including the chair) will be asked a planned question, which may include one to three parts, relating to their assigned motion.
 No one may step forward to help another member answer their individual question.
 The chair will be asked a question relating to presiding, debate, assigning the floor or other general parliamentary procedures.
 Each member will be scored a maximum of 16 points for responses to questions.
 Chair will be scored at a maximum of 20 points.
-All oral questions will come from the latest edition of Parliamentary Oral Questions CD (Advanced) by Shane Dunbar.
+Questions will be asked from the Oral Questions CD Basic and Challenge by Shane Dunbar (SKU: PARL-24C).

+Clarifying Questions

-Clarifying Questions: The judges will have three minutes to ask clarifying questions related to the team's demonstration that may impact other aspects of team demonstration scores.
+The judges will have three minutes to ask clarifying questions related to the team's demonstration that may impact other aspects of team demonstration scores.
 Questions may be directed to the team or an individual member.
 Team members may volunteer to answer the question for the team or to help another member.
-This round of questions are not scored separately.
+This round of questions is not scored separately but is used to inform other aspects of the score card.

-Scoring
+Scoring Guidelines